-Mix enough to reach the carpet fibers down to the baseboards.
+2. Mix a solution of fifty percent white vinegar and fifty percent water.
+You must use an enough amount of this solution to reach the carpet fibers deep down.
 Work the solution in with a scrubbing brush to ensure it penetrates the carpet fibers below.
 Now blot the area again using the paper towel.
-Repeat the blotting several times.
-The vinegar conteracts the ammonia in the pee.
-You can rent a wet/dry shop vacuum and use it to remove excess moisture.
-Getting out excess moisture is key.
+The vinegar will neutralize the ammonia of the urine.
+If you own a wet/dry shop vacuum use that to remove excess moisture.

-Next take half a cup of 3% peroxide and add a teaspoon of dishwashing detergent.
-Do not use the detergent you use in your dishwasher, you want to use some kind of hand dishwashing soap.
-With plastic gloves on, gently pour the mixture over the baking soda.
-Work the dissolving baking soda into the carpet fibers with your fingers or a scrub brush.
-Finally, dry the area completely and vacuum thoroughly.
+3. When the area has dried or almost dried sprinkle a handful or two of baking soda over the soiled area.
+Mix half a cup of 3% hydrogen peroxide with a teaspoon of detergent.
+Plain liquid dishwashing detergent like Palmolive is quite suitable.
+Do not use dishwasher detergent like Cascade.
+Put on a pair of plastic gloves and slowly pour the hydrogen peroxide and detergent mixture over the baking soda.
+Work the dissolving baking soda into the carpet with your fingers or with a scrubbing brush.
+Allow the area to dry completely and then vacuum thoroughly.

 All DIY projects seem to leave something out that cause the project to not come out the way you had expected.
 In order to remove dog urine from carpet or even a dog stain about half a gallon of a cleaning solution is required and must be left to dwell for at least 5 minutes.
-One step up from using the DIY solution is to rent a 'shop vac'.
 The question is will your shop vac remove all the solution from your carpet and below your pad?
 Most know vacuums do not have the lift required to remove pet urine and cleaning solution from under the pad.
 Failure to remove the solution from your carpet and pad will cause your carpet to have an odor and you will be disappointed.

 The remedy is to call a certified carpet cleaner to deal with your issue.
 They will have the classroom as well as hands on training in how to get dog urine out of carpet.
 Truck mounted systems and high-end portable carpet cleaners have the vacuum power to remove the cleaning solutions from deep below the carpet, in the padding.
 A certified carpet cleaner will have the experience to remove urine and the brown dog urine stains.